microsoft/vscode-docs/docs/editor/emmet.md

 ### Abbreviations are failing to expand

-First, check if you're using custom snippets (i.e. if there is a `snippets.json` file being picked up by the `emmet.extensionsPath` setting).
-The format of custom snippets changed in 1.53.
+First, check if you're using custom snippets (if there is a `snippets.json` file being picked up by the `emmet.extensionsPath` setting).
+The format of custom snippets changed in VS Code release 1.53.
 Instead of using `|` to indicate where the cursor position is, use tokens such as `${1}`, `${2}`, etc. instead.
 The [default CSS snippets file](https://github.com/emmetio/emmet/blob/master/snippets/css.json) from the `emmetio/emmet` repository shows examples of the new cursor position format.

 If abbreviations are still failing to expand:

-- Check the [builtin extensions](/docs/editor/extension-marketplace#_extensions-view-filters) to see if Emmet has been disabled.
+* Check the [builtin extensions](/docs/editor/extension-marketplace.md#extensions-view-filters) to see if Emmet has been disabled.
-- Try restarting the extension host by running the `workbench.action.restartExtensionHost` command in the [Command Palette](/docs/editor/getstarted/userinterface#_command-palette).
+* Try restarting the extension host by running the **Developer: Restert Extension Host** (`workbench.action.restartExtensionHost`) command in the [Command Palette](/docs/getstarted/userinterface.md#command-palette).

 ### Where can I set all the preferences as documented in [Emmet preferences](https://docs.emmet.io/customization/preferences/)?